Aquafina-water-bottle/jp-mining-note/docs/docs/compileopts.md

 # Custom Runtime Options
-- runtime options can be specified at build-time as well
+The runtime options file (default: `config/jpmn_opts.jsonc`) can be specified at build time.
-- recommend creating your own file (to avoid committing changes to the example runtime options)
+It is highly recommended that you create your own runtime options file, so you can edit the options at build time.

+Here is how you can create and use a custom runtime options file:

-1. create the user runtime options file (e.g. `user_jpmn_opts.jsonc`)
+1. Create the local runtime options file (e.g. `user_jpmn_opts.jsonc`)

     ```bash
     cd config
     cp jpmn_opts.jsonc user_jpmn_opts.jsonc
     ```

-2. under `config.py`:
+2. Change `opts-path` under `config/config.py`:

     ```
     "opts-path": "user_jpmn_opts.jsonc",
     ```

-3. (optional) have runtime options hard-coded to remove the file dependency
+3. (optional) Make the runtime options hard-coded to remove the file dependency during runtime, by changing the following setting in `config/config.py`:

-    under `config.py`:
     ```
-    ...
     "compile-options": {
         "hardcoded-runtime-options": True,
     }
     ```

-4. install the note as normal
+4. Build and install the note as normal.

     !!! note

-        flag `--install-options` should be used when running the installation script (unless hard-coded)
+        If you are not using hard-coded runtime options and you have edited the contents of the local runtime options file, please run the installation script with `--install-options` to replace the existing options file in Anki's media folder.